Why do I need to clean my vinyl records?

 Good question.. and a timely one!
 I just had someone commenting on the Facebook page about how he is amazed how cleaning a record can rescue a piece of vinyl that looked fit for the bin!!

 The thing is they are often not as bad as they look.. think of a record as like a Petri dish (remember the 'agar plate' or whatever it was they were going on about at school?
-I don't remember much from school - to be honest it was like a scene from 'Kes'...)
+I don't remember much from school, it's a bit grainy - to be honest it was a bit like a scene from 'Kes'...)

 That fingerprint is organic material.. skin/spam/oil/other stuff (?!) and after a few years the record finds itself in a warehouse or garage with quite a high moisture content and varying temperatures and slowly over time all the fingerprints and whatever else turn manky.
 I have pulled records out of sleeves that you wouldn't turn into a fruit bowl, but when cleaned they come up like new.

 That is only part of the story, even if a record looks ok there is usually some crap deep in there somewhere that genuinely does affect the sound - and not just for the golden eared!
-I would say get a record cleaner.
-Either a manual one like the SpinClean on the site here or on the eBay store or buy something more serious if you are a serious vinyl nut.
+I would say get a record cleaner such as the fabulous SpinClean or buy something more serious if you are a serious vinyl nut.
 I have to say, I have cleaned literally thousands of records with a SpinClean with amazing results - and fast!
+You can check out the Spin Clean here...
 I liken it to chopping wood.. it is a manual task but you have greater control and it can be a lot faster than using an electric splitter.

 I'll give you another tip while I am here... if you chop wood using an axe, put your 'round' (log!) in an old tyre - that way when you split the log you don't have to keep bending down to pick up the pieces..